top of page

 3. Employee Data

-- Categories of Employees with their description and job duties individually
+• Categories of Employees with their descriptions and job duties individually

 4. Insurance Certificates

-6. Experience Modification Worksheet for cross-checking correct application of E-MOD by the auditor
+6. Experience Modification Worksheet for cross-checking the correct application of E-MOD by the auditor

 Workers’ Compensation Audit Rules